Getting started with GNU Emacs

 Support

 Emacs has basic support for most languages and tasks.
 It is often the first editor that new languages provide support for.
-Over the years I have used it for: C, C++, CSS, Common Lisp, Erlang, Haskell, Java, JavaScript, LaTeX, Markdown, OCaml, PHP, Python, SML, Scheme, and XML/XHTML/HTML.
-Tasks I use it for include my calendar, TODO tracking and email.
+Over the years I have used it for: C, C++, CSS, Common Lisp, Dart, Erlang, Haskell, Java, JavaScript, LaTeX, Markdown, OCaml, PHP, Python, SML, Scheme, and XML/XHTML/HTML.
+Other tasks I use it for include my calendar, TODO tracking and email.

 Target users